Questions about Photosynthesis

 Ans. (b)

-Ques.
-The autumn colouration of leaves is precisely due to
+The autumn coloration of leaves is precisely due to

 (a) Zeaxanthin